Create birthday emails for subscribers (with best practices)

 - Be too sales-y.
 The aim in sending a birthday email is to show your appreciation for your subscribers, so don’t come across as being too pushy.
 You should be offering them a gift, not pressuring them to make a purchase.

 Birthday data is something that subscribers must explicitly share with you, so ask for this information upon signup.
 You can include a field for your subscribers to input their birthdays in either a subscribe page or a signup form.
-In this post, I’ll go through how to include this in a subscribe page, which you can also link to in the manage preferences section of your email template.
-If you’re interested in adding a birthday field to a signup form, check out our docs.

 Once you do this, you’ll need to set up the actual birthday flow, which is the same process for both methods of data collection.
+Here is how it is done in Klaviyo and most other email platforms work in a similar way.

-Adding a Birthday Field to a Subscribe Page
+Adding a birthday field to a subscribe page

 Birthdays will be added to personal profiles as custom properties, as dates that you can trigger a flow off of.
 The key thing you need to ensure when asking your customers for this date is that they input it in the right format.
 Insert a text field into your subscribe page, and format it like so: